nowy/nowy.github.io/content/notes/202102042232 Client-side Composition.md

 Though client-side composition allows us to have an app-like feel, user experience is limited due to the asynchronous loading of fragments, causing a jumping UI.
 It also incurs an expensive load time due to JavaScript loading and running being dependent on a user's device.

-Communication between micro frontends is a major factor to consider when opting for client-side composition as when one micro frontend changes the others may need up react to this change too.
+[[202102061841 Micro Frontend Communication Patterns|Communication between micro frontends]] is a major factor to consider when opting for client-side composition as when one micro frontend changes the others may need up react to this change too.

 A few ways that client-side composition can be achieved include: